 Brook trout prefers clean, oxygenated, cold streams of the northern water bodies, but sometimes in brackish water bodies and estuaries also.

 Small brook subtypes spend their entire life in freshwater cold streams, rivulets, and small rivers.
-Anadromous trout (salters) species are migratory, completing their journey from natal freshwater streams, rivers, lakes, cold creeks, estuaries open bay, and to deep ocean waters and back again to its natal waters to spawn.
+Anadromous trout (salters) species are migratory, completing their journey from natal freshwater streams, rivers, lakes, cold creeks, estuaries open bays, and deep ocean waters and back again to their natal waters to spawn.

 Adult brook feeds on insects, mollusks, and small fish.

-Brook trouts carry a good amount of protein.
-Their lean meat composes 21.2 g/3.5 oz (38% of RDI) of protein, being complete in all essential amino acids in healthy proportions.
+Brook trout carry a good amount of protein.
+Their lean meat is composed of 21.2 g/3.5 oz (38% of RDI) of protein, being complete in all essential amino acids in healthy proportions.

 Studies suggest that consumption of seafood decreases the risk of heart attack, stroke, obesity, and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.

-American Heart Association recommends consumption of at least 2 servings of oily fish to fulfil requirements of essential fatty acids, protein, minerals and fat-soluble vitamins.
+American Heart Association recommends consumption of at least 2 servings of oily fish to fulfill requirements of essential fatty acids, protein, minerals, and fat-soluble vitamins.

-All species of trouts are rich source of vitamin-A, vitamin-D and long chain omega-3 fatty acids (PUFA).
+All species of trouts are rich sources of vitamin A, vitamin D, and long-chain omega-3 fatty acids (PUFA).

 In adults, several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

-The essential vitamins in brook trout contains include niacin, vitamin B6, vitamin E, vitamin B12, thiamin, and riboflavin.
-In addition, being an oily fish, trout have generous amounts of vitamins-A and D.
+The essential vitamins in brook trout contain include niacin, vitamin B6, vitamin E, vitamin B12, thiamin, and riboflavin.
+In addition, being an oily fish, trout have generous amounts of vitamins A and D.

-It has small amounts of Vitamin-A (57 IU/100g) on comparison to salmon's. vitamin-A and omega-3's are essential for healthy mucosa and skin.
+It has small amounts of Vitamin-A (57 IU/100g) on comparison to salmon's. vitamin-A and omega-3 are essential for healthy mucosa and skin.

-The Food and Drug Administration (FDA) recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.
+The Food and Drug Administration (FDA) recommends that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.

-Trouts are naturally rich source of minerals including calcium, zinc, potassium, phosphorus, and magnesium.
+Trouts are naturally rich sources of minerals including calcium, zinc, potassium, phosphorus, and magnesium.
 It is also a rich dietary source of iodine.